WWE Rumors: Finn Balor’s Concussion Sparks Jinder Mahal Steroid Use Allegations

 WWE has yet to officially confirm that Finn Balor got concussed in the Jinder Mahal match.
 But fans have been quick to accuse Jinder once again of using steroids, hence becoming arguably too strong and reckless for his own good on this week’s Monday Night RAW.
 These allegations have been made in recent weeks after fans noticed how jacked Mahal’s physique has gotten, as compared to how he looked in his previous WWE run that ended in 2014.
 But the most notable allegation has come from Dave Meltzer of the Wrestling Observer.

-A report from SportsKeeda cited Meltzer, who said at the start of the year that Mahal’s”bulked-up (trapezius muscles) and acne on his back” are signs that he may be on steroids.
+A report from SportsKeeda cited Meltzer, who said at the start of the year that Mahal’s “bulked-up (trapezius muscles) and acne on his back” are signs that he may be on steroids.
 Since January, Mahal has not been slapped any Wellness Policy suspensions, but SportsKeeda noted that WWE does perform random drug tests on its wrestlers, having ramped up its anti-drug policies following the high-profile deaths of Eddie Guerrero and Chris Benoit in 2005 and 2007 respectively.

 Jinder Mahal Responds To Fans Saying That He Is On Steroids